 - Add another layer, if needed.

 Whether you are refinishing a family heirloom or upcycling a fun thrift store find, furniture refinishing is a project that you can tackle in an afternoon.
 Learning how to refinish furniture will help perserve furniture for years to come.
-Visit The Home Depot for the latest selection on interior paint, interior wood stains and finishes.
+The Home Depot is your DIY headquarters.
+Looking for a product to complete your project?
+We have options to deliver online orders when and where you need them.